pivotal-cf/docs-pks/password-management.hbs.md

 ---
-title: Adding Infrastructure Password Changes to the Tanzu Kubernetes Grid Integrated Edition Tile
+title: Adding Infrastructure Password Changes to the {{  vars.product }} Tile

 ---